-At its core, the study is a history of ideas, taking some of the utopian ideas of early online history as a vantage point from which to to view current and, at times, dystopian applications of creative labour online.
-The goal is to better understand the social mechanisms employed by the platforms to motivate and control the crowds, the parameters that define their structure and the scope for their potential redesign.
+The thesis examines the workings and the rhetoric of these platforms by comparing the way they address the masses today with historic notions of the crowd, formed by authors like Gustave Le Bon, Sigmund Freud and Elias Canetti.
+Today’s practice of crowdwork is also juxtaposed with older, arguably more humanist, visions of distributed online collaboration, collective intelligence, free software and commons-based peer production.
+The study is a history of ideas, taking some of the utopian concepts of early online history as a vantage point from which to view current and, at times, dystopian applications of crowdsourced creative labour online.
+The goal is to better understand the social mechanisms employed by the platforms to motivate and control the crowds, and to uncover the parameters that define their structure and the scope for their potential redesign.

-Critical Writing in Art & Design,
+Royal College of Art, Department for Critical Writing in Art & Design, 2015